HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 The following is an example of searching for some text in Sitecore:

-	$results = Search-RazlItems -Connection $connection -SearchText "Sitecore Rules!"
+	$results = Search-RazlItems -Connection $connection -SearchText "Sitecore"

 ### Manipulating ItemDetails
 The [Get-RazlItem](#get-razlitem) and [Set-RazlItem](#set-razlitem) cmdlets use the ItemDetails object to get and set items on the server.
 The ItemDetails object contains all field values for an item along with any known item meta-data.
-The ItemDetails object can be used to create or update existing items.The ItemDetails object returned by the the Get-RazlItem cmdlet contains everything needed by the Set-ItemDetails cmdlet to update an item on a server.
+The ItemDetails object can be used to create or update existing items.
+The ItemDetails object returned by the the Get-RazlItem cmdlet contains everything needed by the Set-ItemDetails cmdlet to update an item on a server.

 The Razl scripting library provides a few simple cmdlets to allow the developer to manipulate the ItemDetails object.
 This allows the developer virtually unlimited flexibility to manipulate Sitecore items.
 This flexibility facilitates many upgrade/migration scenarios.